12. The Suffering Servant

 Then the two robbers were crucified with him, one on the right hand, and one on the left.

-The phrase "in his deaths" is also inappropriate for Jesus, for he died only one death.
+The phrase "in his deaths" (bemotayv) is also inappropriate for Jesus, for he died only once.
+But it means the deaths of individual Jews that make up the Servant.

 In the morning, as [Jesus] was returning to the city, he was hungry.
 And seeing a fig tree by the wayside he went to it, and found nothing on it but leaves only.
 And he said to it: "May no fruit ever come from you again!"
 And the fig tree dried up at once.